WilliamZimmerman/WilliamZimmerman/README.md

 - 👋 Hi, I’m @WilliamZimmerman
 - 👀 I’m interested in Hardware for AI
 - 🌱 I’m currently learning at McGill University
-- 📫 How to reach me Will.s.zimmerman@gmail.com @zimmmmerman
+- 📫 How to reach me Will.s.zimmerman@gmail.com

 <!---
 WilliamZimmerman/WilliamZimmerman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.